BereDarius/flashcard-app-3/README.md

 1. Navigate to the frontend directory: `cd frontend`
 2. Start the server: `yarn dev`

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the flashcard app, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`
-3. Make your changes and commit them: `git commit -m "Add my feature"`
-4. Push your changes to the branch: `git push origin feature/my-feature`
-5. Open a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).